-Winter is coming and is important to make sure your generator is ready to keep your warm and cozy during those chilly months.
-Since your generator has been enjoying a time out during these last few months, it might not be in perfection condition to use.
-Imaging trying to use it and worst case scenario it doesn't work!
-Have your owners manual ready so you are aware of how your generator works.
+Before winter sets in, it’s important to make sure your generator is ready to keep you warm and cozy during those chilly months in case of a power outage.
+Since your generator has been enjoying a time out during these last few months, it might not be in perfect condition to use.

 1. Owner’s manual - Have your owner’s manual ready so you are familiar with how your generator works and its safety instructions.

 2. Place your generator in a safe place!
 If using a portable generator, decide where you should place it prior to use.
 Exhaust can be deadly!
 Ideally, you should place the generator at least 10 feet away from the house and nowhere near a vent, window or other opening.
 It should never be placed inside a garage, home or basement, crawl space or other enclosed area.